ThomasDito/thomasd-MovieList/README.md

+MovieList is a movie catalog website that provides a curated listing of films from around the world, ranging from local productions to international releases.
+The website features multiple movie categories such as now playing, trending, popular, top rated, and upcoming.
+Each movie is presented in a card format containing its poster, title, release year, and rating.
+MovieList also offers a detailed movie page that displays comprehensive information including synopsis, genres, director, cast, and other relevant details, allowing users to easily explore and discover movies of interest.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.